| GOVERNMENT

 and accredited investors, thus avoiding any unfair influence

+over either party.
 "The investor has a safe harbor because all the

 statements made about the company come from the entrepreneur,"